utiasDSL/util-uwb-dataset/index.md

 ```

 ### Processing raw data for flight dataset
 We provided the converted csv and rosbag data in the "*dataset/flight-dataset/" folder.
 Also, the converted survey results (npz and txt files) in inertial frame are provided in the folder: "*dataset/flight-dataset/survey-results/*".
-User can also use the following commands to process the raw data manually.
+Users can also use the following commands to process the raw data manually.

 Convert SD card binary data to (1) `csv`, (2) `rosbag` files:
 ```